PoisotLab/website/content/opportunities/_index.md

 guaranteed annual amount of 22500 CAD.
 Tuition will be paid in full.
 All lab members get access to the lab's computing resources, both on-site and managed by Compute Québec, and get the opportunity to apply to additional funding through NSERC CREATE programs, as well as teach in a variety of classes.
+Both positions will be based at the Department of Biological Sciences, at Université de Montréal.

 All prospective applicants **must** familiarize themselves with our [values](https://poisotlab.io/values/) and code of conduct.
 The research group